Contact Information

 • Rebalanced rations to reflect quality of forages currently being fed: The quality and thus nutrient content of forages change between crop year, cuttings, and type of forage.
 In addition, yearly differences exist in the digestibility of forages by the rumen bacteria.
 These changes in NDF digestibility can greatly affect the amount of energy cows and, more importantly, bacteria receive from the forages and other feeds consumed.
 A current forage analysis should be used to balance rations numerous times each year.
 Monthly ration balancing or review of rations being fed is recommended for the most economical and efficient use of forage resources.
 With the wide swings in commodity prices, this reevaluation becomes even more critical.

-• Changes in forages being fed: With reduced corn silage yields and multiple dry years, some dairy farmers have opted to include silage made from forage sorghum into diets for the milking herd.
+• Changes in forages being fed: When corn silage yields have been reduced due to drier growing conditions or changes in forage production systems, some dairy farmers may opt to include silage made from forage sorghum into diets for the milking herd.
 Granted these varieties most likely have higher digestibility than older varieties of forage sorghum, but they still contain less energy than higher-yielding, energy dense corn silage.
 Can they work well in rations for milking cows?
 Yes, but your nutritionist needs to make sure the bacteria have the nutrients they need (carbohydrates and nitrogen or amino acid source) at the correct time.
-Thus, old recipes for grain mixes may not always work and they may or may not support 70-80 lb herd averages.
+Thus, old recipes for grain mixes may not always work and they may or may not support 70-80+ lb herd averages.

 • Other disease issues: Clinical cases of diseases, such as mastitis or metritis, can decrease milk production and reproductive efficiency.
 In addition, mycotoxins in feeds (forages as well as grains) also can decrease feed intake in herds and may affect performance.
 However, before dairy farmers blame mycotoxins for decreases seen in milk production and/or reproductive performance, other aspects of their feeding and management program should be examined and eliminated as potential causes first.